- Include the

 struct [[eosio::table]] test_table {

-// this field stores a name for each row of the multi index table
+// this data member stores a name for each row of the multi-index table

 name test_primary;